YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 At one o’clock that Saturday, Sally heard the door bell.
 A strong smell of lavender polish overwhelmed the corridor.
 She quickly

 scanned the hallway and straightened an umbrella into its stand before opening it.
 “Hello, you two.”
-She lifted up her dangling watch-
+She lifted up her dangling watch-pendant then looked up.

 "Not at all."

-"He was in the basement srrounded by tes-tubes and his computer.
+"He was in the basement srrounded by test-tubes and his computer.
 I had to drag him away.
-He probably didn't want to be
+He probably didn't want to be disturbed."

 "Nonsense!" said Larry.
 "I'm always happy to make an exception for you Sally."